lchep2024/phase_2_project/README.md

   *Non-Waterfront: 21,274 houses

    **Key Insights:**

-  ***Premium Value:** Waterfront properties command a much higher premium, reflecting their desirability and the limited supply.
+  * **Premium Value:** Waterfront properties command a much higher premium, reflecting their desirability and the limited supply.

-  ***Market Segmentation:** The waterfront property segment is niche and significantly more valuable, making it a high-end market segment.
+  * **Market Segmentation:** The waterfront property segment is niche and significantly more valuable, making it a high-end market segment.

-  ***Investment Strategy:** For investors and developers, focusing on waterfront properties can yield higher returns, though the market is smaller.
+  * co**Investment Strategy:** For investors and developers, focusing on waterfront properties can yield higher returns, though the market is smaller.

 Now lets take a look at how the view influences prices of the homes